Skip to main content

 If you are packing electronic devices for entertainment, be sure to bring the appropriate charging devices.
 You can also download movies and games ahead of your travel so that you do not have to rely on an internet connection to get it done.

-One of the easiest ways to simplify your travel experience as a family is to lean on the many uses of Ziploc and vacuum-sealed bags.
+One of the easiest ways to simplify your travel experience as a family is to lean on the many uses of resealable plastic bags and vacuum-sealed bags.
 Use the vacuum bags when packing to maximize space and keep all of your travel essentials organized.
 The bag will shrink and take up less space after you pack it with clothes and suck out the air.
 You can also use these bags to keep toiletries secure and to prevent leakage in your luggage.
 These versatile bags also make great wet bags for swimsuits, dirty laundry holders, or trash receptacles throughout the trip.

-Ziploc bags will come in handy when toting snacks on your travel day or out on day trips.
+Resealable plastic bags will come in handy when toting snacks on your travel day or out on day trips.
 Staying at a hotel that offers a complimentary breakfast?
 Throw some dry cereal in a bag for your kids to snack on later if they get cranky.

 Carry Reusable Water Bottles